 Many people’s KONG®-stuffing efforts never go beyond a few dog cookies or kibble.
 But this merely scratches the surface of the creative food-acquisition challenges you can create for your dog.
-KONG toys can be easy or difficult food problems.
-Match the KONG complexity to your dog’s level of experience and temperament.
-Is he the persevering kind or does he give up quickly?
+KONG® toys can be easy or difficult food problems.
+Match the KONG® complexity to your dog’s level of experience and temperament.
+Are they the persevering kind or do they give up quickly?

 - Use a matrix (peanut butter, cream cheese, canned food, baby food) to hold in the smaller bits.